Sketchware-Pro/Sketchware-Pro/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Please give us a clear and concise description of what the bug is.
+Please describe with all details about this bug

 **To Reproduce**
 Steps to reproduce the behavior: